pact-foundation/pact-go/README.md

 ## Installation

-* Download a [release](https://github.com/pact-foundation/pact-go/releases) for your OS.
+* Download one of the zipped [release](https://github.com/pact-foundation/pact-go/releases) distributions for your OS.
 * Unzip the package into a known location, and rename `pact-go_<os/arch>` to `pact-go` and ensuring it is on the `PATH`.
 * Run `pact-go` to see what options are available.
-* Run `go get github.com/pact-foundation/pact-go` to install the source packages
+* Run `go get -d github.com/pact-foundation/pact-go` to install the source packages

 *NOTE*: Don't despair!
 We are [working](https://github.com/pact-foundation/pact-go/tree/feature/native) on a pure Go implementation that won't require this install step - please be